ibexa/documentation-user/docs/personalization/scenarios.md

 ## Filter configuration

 You can define a set general filters for every recommendation scenario.
-Filters are applied to all recommendations come from models selected in the strategy.
+Filters are applied to all recommendations that come from models selected in the strategy.

 For more information, see [General filters](filters.md#general-filters).

 If you want to configure category filters for each of the categories from the strategy configuration matrix, click the **Configure** icon and make necessary changes.

 For a detailed description, see [Category Filter](filters.md#category-filter).